brownbat/Sentence-Mining-Helper/README.md

 -- this might be impractical because of lower speed
 - automatically tab to anki window to paste after captures
 - adjust pysimplegui visual appearance, try to give it focus
+- ...

-- detect and adjust system and sharex wait times dynamically the following code might work, but it produced unexpectedly huge times when tested you have to first take a screenshot of the start/stop/abort buttons sharex adds while recording, then save that as sharex_status.bmp in the script directory even then the results it produces are so badly tuned as to be unworkable)
+- detect and adjust system and sharex wait times dynamically.
+The following code might work, but it produced unexpectedly huge times when tested.
+You have to first take a screenshot of the start/stop/abort buttons that sharex adds while recording, then save that as sharex_status.bmp in the script directory.
+Even then the results it produces are so bad as to be unworkable.

 ``` python
     wait_for_recording():